July 14, 2025, 1:46 am | Read time: 6 minutes

 What’s Behind the Numbers?

-The MoMo study—full name: Motor Skills Module Study—is a nationwide research project by the Karlsruhe Institute of Technology (KIT) and part of a large children’s health study by the Robert Koch Institute.
-Since 2003, MoMo has been examining how fit, active, and healthy children and adolescents in Germany are.
-4,500 children and adolescents between the ages of four and seventeen participated in the study at nearly 200 locations in Germany.
+The MoMo study–full name: Motorik-Modul-Studie–is a nationwide research project by the Karlsruhe Institute of Technology (KIT) and part of a large children’s health study by the Robert Koch Institute.
+Since 2003, MoMo has been investigating how fit, active, and healthy children and teenagers in Germany are.
+4,500 children and teenagers between the ages of four and seventeen participated in the study at nearly 200 locations in Germany.

-What makes MoMo special: The data was not only collected through questionnaires, but the height and weight of participating children were measured, sports tests were conducted, and actual movement behavior was recorded: pedaling on a bicycle ergometer and movement sensors similar to fitness trackers.
+What’s special about MoMo: The data was not only collected through questionnaires, but the height and weight of participating children were measured, sports tests were conducted, and real movement behavior was recorded: pedaling on a bicycle ergometer and movement sensors similar to fitness trackers.
 This aimed to realistically depict everyday movement and accurately determine actual fitness.

-The WHO recommends at least 60 minutes of moderate to intense physical activity per day and exercises that strengthen muscles and bones at least three days a week.3 This is especially important for growing children: Exercise promotes healthy growth, strong bones, and the development of gross and fine motor skills.
-If children and adolescents do not move enough, it can quickly become a problem:
+The WHO recommends at least 60 minutes of moderate to intense physical activity per day, as well as exercises that strengthen muscles and bones on at least three days a week.3 This is especially important for growing children: Exercise promotes healthy growth, strong bones, and the development of gross and fine motor skills.
+If children and teenagers don’t move enough, it can quickly become a problem:

-- Physical health: Children who do not move enough are more likely to develop obesity4, high blood pressure, or lipid metabolism disorders—even type 2 diabetes can appear in childhood.5
+- Physical health: Children who don’t move much are more likely to develop obesity4, high blood pressure, or lipid metabolism disorders–even type 2 diabetes can appear in childhood.5

-- Poor sleep: Children who do not move enough often sleep poorly, have trouble falling asleep, or wake up more frequently at night.8 And those who sleep poorly have less energy the next day, are less focused, and more easily stressed.
+- Poor sleep: Children who don’t move much often sleep poorly, have trouble falling asleep, or wake up more frequently at night.8 And those who sleep poorly have less energy the next day, are less focused, and more easily stressed.

-- Mental strain: Studies show that too little exercise can negatively affect the mood and self-esteem of children and adolescents.9,10 Children who exercise regularly are emotionally more balanced and less likely to show symptoms of anxiety or depression.11
+- Mental strain: Studies show that too little exercise can negatively affect the mood and self-esteem of children and teenagers.9,10 Children who exercise regularly are more emotionally balanced and less likely to show symptoms of anxiety or depression.11

-- Screen time as an amplifier: The more time spent in front of screens, the less movement is part of everyday life—and other unhealthy habits become stronger.12
+- Screen time as an amplifier: The more time spent in front of screens, the less exercise becomes part of daily life–and other unhealthy habits become stronger.12

 More Exercise–Here’s How!

-Get off the couch, into the sneakers—how can that work?
+Get off the couch, into the sneakers–how can that work?
 Sufficient motivation is not only a problem for many adults.
-But healthy movement starts much earlier than sports, says Prof. Christine from the German Society for Sports Medicine and Prevention (DGSP).
+But healthy movement starts much earlier than sports, says Prof. Christine Joisten from the German Society for Sports Medicine and Prevention (DGSP).
 Her secret tip for more exercise in childhood and adolescence: “Clean your room!”
-She laughs, but of course, there’s a clever principle behind it: Integrate movement into everyday life without it feeling like sports.
+She laughs, but of course, there’s a clever principle behind it: Integrating movement into everyday life without it feeling like exercise.

 Children’s Exercise Pyramid